Skip to main content

 VUCA is an acronym that stands for volatility, uncertainty, complexity and ambiguity, a combination of qualities that, taken together, characterize the nature of some difficult conditions and situations.
 The term is also sometimes said to stand for the adjectives: volatile, uncertain, complex and ambiguous.

 The term VUCA originated with the United States Army War College to describe conditions resulting from the Cold War.
-The VUCA concept has since been adopted throughout businesses and organizations in many industries and sectors to guide leadership and strategy planning.
-An awareness of the forces represented in the VUCA model and strategies to mitigate the harm they might cause are integral to crisis management and disaster recovery planning.
+The VUCA concept has since been adopted throughout organizations in many industries and even in our lives, to guide self leadership and planning.
+An awareness of the forces represented in the VUCA model and strategies to mitigate the harm they might cause are integral to crisis management and planning for difficult times.

 Volatility

 The interesting thing about volatility is that even though it might represent danger, it can also represent opportunity.
-The point is this: volatility is a good if you are seeking opportunities and bad if you like predictability.
+The point is this: volatility is a good if we are seeking opportunities and bad if we like predictability.

 Uncertainty